gaines mill banner

 June 27, 1862

-The Battle of Gaines' Mill was the the bloodiest of the Seven Days' battles.
-Lee's first major victory resulted in over 15,000 casualties.
-The defeat convinced Union Gen. George B. McClellan to abandon his "On to Richmond" campaign.
+Gaines' Mill was the bloodiest of the Seven Days Battles, resulting in more than 15,000 casualties.
+This pivotal victory for Lee forced Union Gen. George B. McClellan to abandon his "On to Richmond" campaign.
 That night, the Federals began a long and costly retreat to the James River.

 Above: The Watt House farm lane on the Gaines' Mill Battlefield.